 - Proceed with an overabundance of caution.
 Do not rush to restart or between RTSP phases, safety and readiness must come first. - Recommend 4 weeks between RTSP Phases to monitor any possible COVID transmission within practice group.
-Contact health authorities if an athlete, coach, referee has contracted COVID and support them in contact tracing. - To accommodate Return to play games for older youth athletes, practices start approx. 2-4 weeks before games start to allow the athletes body to adapt this may be more of a concern for older athletes if there is a jump to RTPS Phase 3. - RTSP Phase 3 Consider shortening the length of matches and reducing the number of players assigned to teams (max roster sizes)
+Contact health authorities if an athlete, coach, referee has contracted COVID and support them in contact tracing. - To accommodate Return to play games for older youth athletes, practices start approx. 2-4 weeks before games start to allow the athletes body to adapt this may be more of a concern for older athletes if there is a sudden jump to game play. - RTSP Phase 3/4 Consider shortening the length of matches and reducing the number of players assigned to teams (max roster sizes)